ryadbahi/my-buggy-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as the as requested
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as requested

 # Let's start debugging